EU Compliance

 Article 21(2)(b)Incident handling Incident Response Covered Real-time alerts on authentication failures, comprehensive audit logs, webhook-based SIEM integration (Splunk, Elastic, Sentinel) for 24-hour incident reporting

-Article 21(2)(c)Business continuity & crisis management Availability Covered Multi-region RADIUS deployment, 99.9% uptime SLA, automatic failover between data center regions, zero-downtime maintenance
+Article 21(2)(c)Business continuity & crisis management Availability Covered Multi-region RADIUS deployment, high-availability SLA, automatic failover between data center regions, zero-downtime maintenance

 Article 21(2)(d)Supply chain security Third-Party Risk Covered SOC 2 Type II certified platform, EU data residency options, isolated tenant environments, transparent security documentation